U Know What's Up: Music video

+The music video for "U Know What's Up" was filmed at Castle Green in Pasadena.

-The video features rapper Left Eye of TLC, YoungBloodZ, T.I., Usher and Big Boi of OutKast, all of whom were (including Jones) part of the LaFace Records label.
-At the beginning of the video, there is a sign that says La Face Place, in reference to the record label.
+A music video for "U Know What's Up" was directed by Bille Woodruff and partly filmed at Castle Green, a hotel in Pasadena, California, built in 1893 by George Gill Green.
+Using the remix version of the song, it features appearances from Lopes as well as cameos from J-Bo and Sean Paul of YoungBloodZ, T.I., Usher and Big Boi of OutKast, all of whom were (including Jones) part of the LaFace Records label.
+At the beginning of the video, a sign in front of the hotel says La Face Place, in reference to the record label.
 The clip premiered on BET on the week ending September 12, 1999.

 The video begins with Left Eye at her apartment receiving a phone call, presumably from Jones, informing her that the music video for the song is being aired on TV.
 She turns to the TV screen behind her playing the video, which shows Jones at a hotel party, and proceeds to watch it.
 As it turns out, Left Eye is not the only person watching the video, as the video pans across the building showing Usher and his girlfriend at his apartment, and Big Boi hosting a music video premiere at his apartment.
 Midway through the video, Left Eye leaves her apartment and recites her verse in the song while walking across the corridor, presumably to join Jones at a similar party at the back of the building, which is revealed as the camera pulls back from the corridor.
 At the end, the video pulls back to reveal Jones watching it at his apartment with his girlfriend.